jupyterhub/jupyterhub/README.md

 ### Docker

-There is a ready to go [docker image](https://hub.docker.com/r/jupyter/jupyterhub/) it can be started with the following command:
+There is a ready to go [docker image](https://hub.docker.com/r/jupyter/jupyterhub/).
+It can be started with the following command:

     docker run -d --name jupyter.cont [-v /home/jupyter-home:/home] jupyter/jupyterhub jupyterhub --no-ssl

 This command will create a container that you can stop and resume with `docker stop/start`.
 It will be listening on all interfaces at port 8000.
 So this is perfect to test docker on your desktop or laptop.
 If you want to run docker on a computer that has a public IP then you should (as in MUST) secure it with ssl by adding ssl options to your docker configuration or using a ssl enabled proxy.
 The `-v/--volume` option will allow you to store data outside the docker image (host system) so it will be persistent, even when you start a new image.
-The command `docker run -it jupyter.container bash` will spawn a root shell in your started docker container.
+The command `docker exec -it jupyter.container bash` will spawn a root shell in your started docker container.
 You can use it to create system users in the container.
 These accounts will be used for authentication in jupyterhub's default configuration.

 # Getting help